 There is an intimate and familiar feeling when it comes to Yucca.
-Being a native of America and the Caribbean, it is an amazingly resistant plant which can adapt to practically all sorts of environments.
+Being a native of America and the Caribbean, it is an amazingly resistant plant that can adapt to practically all sorts of environments.

 This trait, along with the beautiful appearance makes Yucca hugely popular as an indoor plant.